jfCoronel/OpenSimula/docs/user_guide.md

 year.set_parameters(param)
 </code></pre>

-To create the components we use the objects included in the OpenSimula.components package.
-For example, to create a Day_schedule we will use `osm.components.Day_schedule("name", pro)`.
-Where the first argument is the name of the component and the second the project where we want to create it.
+To create the components we use project "new_component" function.
+For example, to create a Day_schedule we will use `pro.new_component("Day_schedule","name")`.
+Where the first argument is the type of component and the second the name of the component.

 After creating the components we can modify any of their parameters.